 Meaning and grammar seminar

-Speaker: Eleni Kapogianni (University of Kent)
+Speaker: Charlotte Hemmings (University of Oxford)

 Seminars are organised by the meaning and grammar research group.

 If you'd like more information on dates and venues this semester, or if you'd like to present, please email Richard Wilson, or subscribe to our mailing list.